 This project in London requested for Tsuruta Architects to demolish the original extension and replace it to better connect the extension the to the main building.

 The intention of the architects was to keep a sense of memory, while simultaneously allowing the new intervention to have its own identity.
-The original extension was no distinct historical or architectural value and was structurally flawed, but she had a typical roof profile of those found in the neighborhood.
+The original extension had no distinct historical or architectural value and was structurally flawed, but had a typical roof profile of those found in the neighborhood.
 They chose to incorporate this element in the new face of housing.

 Photo Credits: Tsuruta Architects |